ballerina-platform/module-ballerinax-mysql/docs/spec/spec.md

 # 1. Overview

-This specification elaborates on usage of the MySQL `Client` interface to interface with an MySQL database.
+This specification elaborates on the usage of the MySQL `Client` interface to interface with a MySQL database.

 `Client` supports five database operations as follows,
 1. Executes the query, which may return multiple results.